pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 * **Root node** (Orange): Single root node, from which the rest of the tree can be traversed.
 * **Leaf node** (Blue): A leaf node can containing at most _T_ records, where _T_ is configurable.
 * **Non-leaf node** (Green): Nodes with more than _T_ records are further split into children nodes.
-* **Star node** (Yellow): Non-leaf nodes can have a special child node called the star node.
+* **Star node** (Yellow): Non-leaf nodes can also have a special child node called the star node.
 This node contains the pre-aggregated records after removing the dimension on which the data was split for this level.
 * **Dimensions split order** (\[D1, D2]): Nodes at a given level in the tree are split into children nodes on all values of a particular dimension.
 The dimensions split order is an ordered list of dimensions that is used to determine the dimension to split on for a given level in the tree.

 **Node properties**